 Following his teaching tenure, Christopher earned is J.D, with honors, from New England School of Law in Boston in 2006 and was sworn to the bar.
 He worked as a prosecutor in the Essex County District Attorney’s office where he was awarded the “heavy hitter” award in 2008 for his performance in the jury trial arena.
 He ultimately established a private practice and joined the Inspire Arts & Music Board of Directors in 2013.

-Director, Great East Music Festivals
+Co-Director, Great East Music Festivals